napari-storm/napari-storm/README.md

 [![codecov](https://codecov.io/gh/LREIN663/napari-STORM/branch/main/graph/badge.svg)](https://codecov.io/gh/napari-storm/napari-STORM)
 [![napari hub](https://img.shields.io/endpoint?url=https://api.napari-hub.org/shields/napari-storm)](https://napari-hub.org/plugins/napari-storm)

-A simple Plugin to visualize STORM data with napari
+A plugin for interactive visualization of Single Molecule Localization Microscopy (SMLM) datasets with Napari.

 ----------------------------------

 ## Installation

-I would recommend instaling this into a virtual enviorment, e.g. using conda prompt with
+We recommend instaling Napari into a Conda virtual enviorment, e.g. using the conda prompt with

     conda create --name napari-storm

     activate napari-storm

-You can install `napari-storm` if you just clone this repository again using, e.g. the conda prompt with:
+You can install `napari-storm` by cloning the repository, using, e.g. the conda prompt with:

     git clone https://github.com/napari-storm/napari-storm

-the step into it and install the python package using
+Next, switch to the install directory and install the python package using

     cd napari-storm

     pip install -e .

-To start it you simply have to start the napari version that you just installed into your enviorment, e.g. again using the anaconda prompt and just typing
+To start the program, simply start the napari version that was just installed into your environment, e.g. again using the conda prompt:

     napari